flgkd/integer-linear-programming-notes/notes/11-dynamic-programming.md

 x_t>0,
 $$

-the quantity produced in period $t$ can be taken to cover an integer block of future demands:
+the quantity produced in period $t$ can be taken to cover a consecutive block of future demands:

 $$
 x_t=D_{t,k}